jitsi/handbook/docs/user-guide/browsers.md

 For a better mobile experience (background support, CallKit integration, etc.) we recommend using a native app instead.
 We provide a [native iOS SDK](/handbook/docs/dev-guide/dev-guide-ios-sdk).
 :::

+[^1]: This also applies to all Chromium based browsers such as Brave, (current) Edge, Opera, Vivaldi and others.